KG-Schouten/BeneluxCS/README.md

 All functions and files connected to gathering and processing the data from the FACEIT (and in beta STEAM) API's.

 ### Database
-The SQLite relational database storing data on various events and leagues on faceit:
+The Postgresql relational database storing data on various events and leagues on faceit:
 - Players and stats
 - Teams and events played
 - Match results and statistics